Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-filter-method.md

 I figured I've never really done an explanation of the Array methods in JavaScript.
 These are methods to make our lives way easier.

-To explain how you must understand before these methods existed, we would have to make a manual loop and create a filter there.
+To explain how you must understand before these methods existed, we would have to make a manual loop and create a filter.

 ## Using the Javascript filter() method